Abhitej-v/Object-Oriented-Design-Case-Studies/Splitwise/README.md

 ## Class responsibilities:

-1. SplitStrategyManager: responsible for choosing the bill splitting strategy based on the user input of split format.
+1. SplitStrategyManager: Responsible for creating the bill spliting strategy object based on the user input of split format (Factory design pattern).
 2. SplitManager: To get the split strategy from  SplitStrategyManager and trigger API call on the strategy to split the bill.
 3. UserManager: Has all the users that are created.
 It is responsible for triggering the API's of diplayLedger in user class.
 Method overloading is used for show() functionality to display balance of all user or display balance of single user.
 4. User : User "has a" ledger.
 User is mainly responsible for updating its ledger and performing operation on its ledger.